 Sure, you can work on the differences in life values and vision, but you set your relationship up for success by picking someone who shares a few or more of your primary goals and values.
-Sharing similar life goals and values is the number one predictor of a lasting relationship.
+Sharing similar life goals and having shared interest is the number one predictor of a lasting relationship.

 7. Go for someone who is a forgiver

 Again, as stated earlier, relationships take a lot of effort and hard work.
 Along the way, both of you are likely to make a mistake or two, hurt each other, and mess up from time to time.